New York Mets: 1999

-The Mets started the 1999 season well, going 17–9, but after an eight-game losing streak, including the last two to the New York Yankees, the Mets fired their entire coaching staff except for manager Bobby Valentine.The Mets, in front of a national audience on Sunday Night Baseball, beat the New York Yankees 7–2 in the turning point of the 1999 season.
-Both Mike Piazza and Robin Ventura had MVP-type seasons and Benny Agbayani emerged as an important role player.
+The Mets started the 1999 season well, going 17–9, but after an eight-game losing streak, including the last two to the New York Yankees, the Mets fired their entire coaching staff except for manager Bobby Valentine.
+The Mets, in front of a national audience on Sunday Night Baseball, beat the New York Yankees 7–2 in a turning point of the 1999 season.
+Both Mike Piazza and Robin Ventura had MVP-caliber seasons and Benny Agbayani emerged as an important role player.
 It was a breakout year for Mets second baseman Edgardo Alfonzo and Roger Cedeño, who broke the single season steals record for the Mets.

 After the regular season ended, the Mets played a one-game playoff against the Cincinnati Reds, Al Leiter pitched the best game of his Met career as he hurled a two-hit complete-game shutout to advance the Mets to the playoffs.
 In the NLDS, the Mets defeated the Arizona Diamondbacks 3 games to 1.
 The series-clinching victory included a walk-off home run by backup catcher Todd Pratt.
 The Mets would lose however in the 1999 National League Championship Series to the Atlanta Braves, in six exciting games which included the famous Grand Slam Single by Robin Ventura to win game 5 for the Mets.
 The Mets were at one point down 3–0 in the series.

 The Mets struggled for much of the 1990s, finishing with a losing record for six consecutive seasons between 1991 and 1996.